KeepDrive/cyfdoom/README.md

 - Extract image data from a WAD file completely out-of-the-box(it just takes tens of hours to do so, which pretty much necessitates the use of an extractor python script I provide with the mod)

 ## Requirements
-To run this you have to use Create Your Frisk(>=0.6.5) And you have to have a working DOOM WAD file.
+To run this you have to use Create Your Frisk(>=0.6.5) and you have to have a working DOOM WAD file.

 This mod might not work on Mac OS due to it's graphics API not supporting Geometry Shaders, I cannot test this myself, but I plan to make a workaround for this in the future.